jamescoxon/RetroXRBWallet/README.md

 # RetroXRBWallet

-**Warning this is super beta test, your wallet seed is unencrypted in the config.ini file (though not passed to the server) so please just use this for testing**
+**Warning this is super beta test, your wallet seed is encoded with a password in seed.txt, it and your private keys are not passed to the server**

 ## Installation